 Help!
 I can’t select both Soarin’ and Test Track in the same day!

-At both Epcot and Disney’s Hollywood Studios, there is an attraction tiering system in place.
+At both Epcot and Disney’s Hollywood Studios, and starting at Animal Kingdom with the opening of Pandora in May 2017, there is an attraction tiering system in place.
 Guest can only select one attraction from the top tier for FastPass+, and two from the remaining attractions.
 See the attraction list below for attractions listed in Bold for those that are in the top tier.

-However, after you have used your first three, additional selections (as mentioned above) can be for any attraction, subject to availability.
+However, after you have used three FastPass+ selections, additional selections (as mentioned above) can be for any attraction, subject to availability.

 Can I make FastPass+ selections for my entire party?